strongloop/strongloop.com2/_posts/2018-04-01-march-milestone.md

 ### APIDocs

 There were a number of issues in [typedoc](https://github.com/TypeStrong/typedoc) and [strong-docs](https://github.com/strongloop/strong-docs) which left APIDocs to be incomplete for some of the packages.
-These issues were addressed and as a result [APIDocs](http://apidocs.loopback.io/) are now more accurate and complete than ever before.
+These issues were addressed and as a result [APIDocs](http://apidocs.loopback.io/) are now more accurate than before as it includes missing sections and types.

 ## Injection Type Inference